MultiSafepay/docs/content/point-of-sale/smartPOS-features.md

 Note: Unbinding will result in a complete data erasure.
 You can bind the terminal to the same or a different account, or terminal group.

+## How to use an external printer

+Additionally to our built-in printers within some of our devices, you can use the Sunmi kitchen cloud printer via

+- Bluetooth
+- WiFi
+- USB connections

+You can set it up within your app:

+1. Via Settings, go to _External printer_
+2. Press _Discover_
+3. Select Connection Type
+4. List of printers available is displayed
+5. When a payment is completed, click the **printer icon** to print your receipt.

 </details>
 ***